Isomorphic gcd-graphs over polynomial rings: Spectral vector determines

 \section{Spectral vector determines $D$}

 Let $q$ be a prime power, and $f \in \F_q[x]$ a monic polynomial.
 As we explain in \cite[Section 6]{minavc2024gcd}, there is a direct analogy between the character theory of $\Z/n$ and that of $\F_q[x]/f$.
 More specifically, while the character theory of $\Z/n$ can be fully described once we fix a primitive $n$-th root of unity, the character theory of $\F_q[x]/f$ is similarly determined by a fixed non-degenerate functional on $\F_q[x]/f$.
-To be more specific, the spectra of gcd-graphs in both cases have an explicit description via Ramanujan sums.
+As a result, the spectra of gcd-graphs in both cases have an explicit description via Ramanujan sums.
 For the case of gcd-graphs over $\Z$, we refer readers to \cite[Section 4]{klotz2007some}.
 For $\F_q[x]$, we will now recall the definition of the Ramanujan sums which describe the spectra of gcd-graphs.